status-im/nimbus-eth2/README.md

 ```

 ### Local network simulation

+TODO: The correct way to run the local simulation nowadays is with `make local-testnet-minimal` and `make local-testnet-mainnet`

 The local network simulation will create a full peer-to-peer network of beacon nodes and validators on a single machine, and run the beacon chain in real time.